Gustav Flügel: Seminary music teacher in Neuwied (1850–1859)

 In 1850, he was appointed seminary music teacher in Neuwied, where he also gave piano lessons to Elisabeth of Wied, later Queen of Romania ("Carmen Sylva").
 Nevertheless, Flügel's time in Neuwied was torn between the greatest honours, the vilest vituperations and lasting successes.

 At first, Flügel was swamped with official work as a seminary music teacher, which included playing the organ.
 This was also reflected in his declining compositional activity.
 He liked to dedicate the works he wrote here to his superiors (Bühring, Landfermann) and to the Prussian royal family, to the Princess of Prussia the Concertouverture (Op.
 26) and to the Prince of Prussia the Lieder Op.
 35. Under Flügel's direction, Hoffmann von Fallersleben, who was living in Neuwied at the time, was appointed honorary member of the Liedertafel.
 On 1 September 1853, the then completely unknown Johannes Brahms visited the famous composer Flügel and spent the day with him partly outdoors, partly at the piano.

 After a brilliant start, in 1853 – much like Schumann in Düsseldorf at the same time – Flügel's demands collided with the Rhinelander's need for conviviality.
 This led to an unpleasant quarrel, including a newspaper fight, the effects of which lingered into the last years of his time in Neuwied.

 In the following period, Flügel devoted himself increasingly to composition.
-In the seven years from 1853–1859, 28 works appeared in print.
+In the seven years from 1853 to 1859, 28 works appeared in print.
 He became a music teacher for the princely house of Neuwied and continued to communicate and correspond with the musical greats of the time such as Schumann, Liszt and Brahms.
 In 1856, he received the title of Royal Music Director and in 1858, (together with Richard Wagner), he was appointed honorary member of the Ndl.
 Verein zur Beförderung der Tonkunst.
 (The archives of the Toonkunstbiblioteek Amsterdam preserve some of Flügel's very rare original manuscripts).

 His students and the Central Rhenish Teachers' Singing Society, which he founded, honoured his memory for decades.
 In many respects, his friendship with the pedagogue Ernst Julius Hentschel was significant, which resulted in a lively correspondence and Flügel's collaboration in the Euterpe until his death.